ryanrolds/blog/content/posts/this_blog_part_1.md

 ## Content directory

-The `content` directory holds templates, some basic pages (Home, 404, 500), the `posts` directory contains the Markdown files that will be made into posts, and finally, the `static` directory contains all CSS, JS, images, the robots.txt files.
+The `content` directory holds templates, some basic pages (Home, 404, 500), the `posts` directory contains the Markdown files that will be made into posts, and finally, the `static` directory contains all CSS, JS, images, and the robots.txt files.
 During service startup, all of these files are read in a Map (associative array, dictionary).
 Some of the files, template and Markdown, are parsed and rendered.
 The rendered pages and posts are also stored in a Map.

 ## Site directory

 The `site` package is the primary package in the project.
-It initiates the loading of the files in `content` directory in to their maps, sets up the HTTP endpoints and their handlers, and binds the HTTP server to port 8080 (or whatever port is provided by the `PORT` environment variable).
+It initiates the loading of the `content` directory's files in to their maps, sets up the HTTP endpoints and their handlers, and binds the HTTP server to port 8080 (or whatever port is provided by the `PORT` environment variable).

 In the sample below we create the endpoints that will be responding to HTTP requests.